aocoronel/neostow-c/README.md

 - [aocoronel/neostow-nim](https://github.com/aocoronel/neostow-nim): No longer maintained.
 - [aocoronel/neostow-rs](https://github.com/aocoronel/neostow-rs)

+## C Edition

+This project is the third on the `neostow` rewrites series, mainly for C learning purposes.
+The original `neostow` is the POSIX shell version.

+### Bugs

+Currently, there is one known bug.

+1. Using the `-f` or `--file` option does not work at all.

+### Vulnerabilities

+Because C is an easy language to introduce vulnerabilities, and I'm not an grey beard on C, I cannot review the code to give any guarantees, that there is no vulnerability in the code.

+The C version runs `diff` to compare non-symbolic files to the source file.
+However, it does not use direct shell, which can be exploited with special constructs such as `||`, `&&` or `;`.
+This is a general improvement compared to the `neostow-sh`, but no guarantee is given.

 ## Features

 - **Flexible symlink creation**: Create symlinks from any relative source to any destination.